-This elite seed will be comprised of the top ten male finishers overall from the first run times and if those competitors choose to participate in Super Seed, they will be run in reverse finish order (10th place to 1st) after class 8 men.
+This elite seed is comprised of the top ten male finishers overall from the first run times and if those competitors choose to participate in Super Seed, they will be run in reverse finish order (10th place to 1st) after class 8 men or at the end of the field depending on the field size.
 Those who choose to compete in the Super Seed will not be awarded class awards, but Super Seed awards and 25 points will be awarded to all Super Seed finishers.